Blue Cross Blue Shield Medicare Advantage Review (2026)

 Blue Cross Blue Shield Member Benefits

-Blue Cross Blue Shield Medicare Advantage plans include extra benefits beyond what Original Medicare covers.
+Blue Cross Blue Shield Medicare Advantage plans cover dental, vision, fitness memberships, over-the-counter allowances, transportation and telehealth, all beyond what Original Medicare includes.
 Because Blue Cross Blue Shield operates as a network of independent regional insurers, specific benefits and allowance amounts vary by state and plan.

-• Vision Coverage: Plans include an annual eye exam and provide an allowance for glasses or contact lenses.
+• Vision Coverage: Plans include an annual eye exam plus an allowance for glasses or contacts.

-• Over-the-Counter Allowance: You’ll get a quarterly allowance on a flexible benefits card for eligible items like vitamins, first aid supplies and personal care products.
+• Over-the-Counter Allowance: You'll get a quarterly allowance on a flexible benefits card for vitamins, first aid supplies and similar personal care items.

 • Transportation Assistance: Select plans include rides to medical appointments each year.

-• Telehealth Services: Virtual visits with medical and behavioral health providers are covered, with low or no copay.
-Some affiliates partner with services such as MDLIVE for care.
+• Telehealth Services: BCBS covers virtual visits with medical and behavioral health providers at low or no copay.
+Some affiliates partner with MDLIVE for care.

 Browse Blue Cross Blue Shield Medicare Advantage Plans